May 23, 2025

 Getting bored reading? 🎥 No problem!
 You can watch the full HD video of our Kori Trek on our YouTube channel and enjoy the journey from your screen!

 Kori Danda Trek is a hidden gem in the Annapurna Region of Nepal.
-Nestled at an altitude of 3,800 meters, it offers breathtaking views of the Himalayas, rich cultural experiences, and a peaceful escape from the crowded trekking routes.
+Nestled at an altitude of 3,800 meters, it offers breathtaking views of the Himalayas, rich cultural experiences, and a peaceful escape from the crowded cities.
 This short and scenic trek is perfect for those looking for an adventure that combines natural beauty, history, and the warm hospitality of the Gurung community.

 From the viewpoint at Kori Danda, you'll enjoy stunning panoramas of: